 Dental work is quite expensive, and it is not usually covered by healthcare plans.
 Depending on your insurance needs, it’s advisable that you browse the market for a policy that ticks most – if not all – of your boxes.

-This is one of the types of insurance I believe all vehicle owners should take the time to research and understand.
+Auto insurance is a type of coverage I believe all vehicle owners should take the time to research and understand.
 While state minimum liability coverage offers some degree of protection against the financial damages caused by accidents, it’s clearly not enough, as it still leaves YOUR vehicle completely unprotected.
 This makes room for a lot of ambiguity, and ambiguity is exactly what we’re trying to avoid.

-In supplementing your auto coverage, you can opt for:
+In supplementing your car insurance coverage, you can opt for:

 - Collision, that pays for the damages incurred by your vehicle, should you be involved in an accident.